Quantum-Accelerators/quacc/docs/user/database.md

 ![Mongo example](../images/user/schema.gif)

+=== "MontyDB"

+    The easiest option for getting started is to use the on-disk [`MontyStore`](https://materialsproject.github.io/maggma/reference/stores/#maggma.stores.mongolike.MontyStore) option in Maggma, which acts as an interface to [MontyDB](https://github.com/davidlatwe/montydb).
+No setup is required.

+    === "General Purpose"

+        For a given recipe, you can store the final output summary in your local MontyDB database using the [`quacc.util.db.results_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.results_to_db) function, as shown in the example below.

+        ```python
+        from maggma.stores import MontyStore
+        from quacc.util.db import results_to_db

+        # Let `results` be an output (or list of outputs) from quacc recipes

+        # Define your database credentials
+        store = MontyStore(
+            "quacc_collection",
+            database_path=".",
+            database_name="quacc_db"
+        )

+        # Store the results
+        results_to_db(store, results)
+        ```

+    === "Covalent"

+        Covalent automatically stores all the inputs and outputs in an SQLite database, which you can find at the `"db_path"` when you run `covalent config`, and the results can be queried using the `ct.get_result(<dispatch ID>)` syntax.
+However, if you want to store the results in a different database of your choosing, you can use [maggma](https://github.com/materialsproject/maggma) to do so quite easily.

+        An example is shown below for storing the results in MontyDB via the [`quacc.util.db.covalent_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.covalent_to_db) function.

+        ```python
+        from maggma.stores import MontyStore
+        from quacc.util.db import covavlent_to_db

+        # Define your database credentials
+        store = MontyStore(
+            "quacc_collection",
+            database_path=".",
+            database_name="quacc_db"
+        )

+        # Store the results
+        covalent_to_db(store)
+        ```

+    === "Jobflow"

+        If you are using Jobflow to construct your workflows, it will automatically store the results in the database you defined during the [setup process](../install/wflow_engines.md).

+=== "MongoDB"

+    MongoDB is often preferred if you have experience with databases.
 For assistance with setting up a MongoDB instance of your own, refer to the ["Database Setup"](../install/config_db.md) section of the installation instructions.

     === "General Purpose"

-    For a given recipe, you can store the final output summary in your database using the `quacc.util.db.results_to_db` function, as shown in the example below.
+        For a given recipe, you can store the final output summary in your database using the [`quacc.util.db.results_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.results_to_db) function, as shown in the example below.

         ```python
         from maggma.stores import MongoStore
         from quacc.util.db import results_to_db

         # Let `results` be an output (or list of outputs) from quacc recipes

         # Define your database credentials
         store = MongoStore(
             "my_db_name",
             "my_collection_name",
             username="my_username",
             password="my_password",
             host="localhost",
             port=27017
         )

         # Store the results
         results_to_db(store, results)
         ```

     === "Covalent"

         Covalent automatically stores all the inputs and outputs in an SQLite database, which you can find at the `"db_path"` when you run `covalent config`, and the results can be queried using the `ct.get_result(<dispatch ID>)` syntax.
 However, if you want to store the results in a different database of your choosing, you can use [maggma](https://github.com/materialsproject/maggma) to do so quite easily.

-    An example is shown below for storing the results in a MongoDB via the `quacc.util.db.covalent_to_db` function.
+        An example is shown below for storing the results in a MongoDB via the [`quacc.util.db.covalent_to_db`](https://quantum-accelerators.github.io/quacc/reference/quacc/util/db.html#quacc.util.db.covalent_to_db) function.

         ```python
         from maggma.stores import MongoStore
         from quacc.util.db import covavlent_to_db

         # Define your database credentials
         store = MongoStore(
             "my_db_name",
             "my_collection_name",
             username="my_username",
             password="my_password",
             host="localhost",
             port=27017
         )

         # Store the results
         covalent_to_db(store)
         ```

     === "Jobflow"

         If you are using Jobflow to construct your workflows, it will automatically store the results in the database you defined during the [setup process](../install/wflow_engines.md).